 In view of the results in Table 2, only the two characteristics "eco-efficiency and sustainability targets" and "corporate profitability and business opportunities" in the IS conceptual model are coherent with the HYBRIT initiative.
 Nevertheless, the HYBRITE initiative follow the recommended 3 - 2 Chertow (2007) recommendations for at least three entities and two resources, since it includes three actors from different industrial sectors and two materials (electricity and pellets).
 In reference to Wittgenstein's concept of "family resemblance" (Wittgenstein, 1953), a concept or a construct must not necessarily share all characterizing attributes to be considered as a member of a "family", since few family members generally do.
-However, the HYBRIT initiative share a large number of IC company in Sweden, while Vattenfall is a state-owned utility characteristics, and position very well on the IC conceptual
+However, the HYBRIT initiative share a large number of IC

 On the other hand, the outcome from the HYBRITE initiative is not of a traditional IC kind.
 In view of the present LKAB and SSAB intra-organizational supply-chains, one could characterize both the pellet product and the upcoming sponge iron product as semi-finished or intermediate products; a rather common situation in long processindustrial supply chains (Lager and Blanco, 2010).
-In consequence, and in view of the different outcomes from the IC conceptual model in Section 2.3, the HYBRIT case is neither a "substitutive" or "complementary" convergence, but an industrial transformation that could be denominated as a "configurative" convergence, when an industrial boarder is relocated in a novel inter-organizational supply
+In consequence, and in view of the different outcomes from the IC conceptual model in Section 2.3, the HYBRIT case is neither a "substitutive" or "complementary" convergence, but an industrial transformation that could be denominated as a "configurative" convergence, when an industrial boarder is relocated in a novel inter-organizational supply chain.